 Shannon Kolakowski’s When Depression Hurts Your Relationship helps readers who struggle with depression learn how to foster a strong, loving relationship with their partner.

-Single, Shy, and Looking for Love guides readers through the common hurdles that shy and anxious daters face, forming a path towards self-acceptance and finding love.
+Single, Shy, and Looking for Love guides readers through the common hurdles that shy and anxious daters face, forming a path towards self-acceptance, confidence, and finding love.

 When you are feeling depressed, having a loving, supportive relationship with your partner can help you in your path towards healing and creating a happier life.
 But often depression interferes with your relationship, distancing you from your partner during your time of need.